 What is the difference between "Pole Fit" and your Level classes?

-Pole Fit classes are designed specifically to build strength, using the pole...as well as additional conventional fitness equipment.
+Pole Fit Series is designed specifically to build strength, using the pole...as well as additional conventional fitness equipment.
 If you want to specifically learn spins and tricks on the pole you should register for a Level class and increase your endurance in a fun and exciting way!

 I have years of a dance/gymnastics/fitness background, can I begin at a higher more advanced level?

-No, as not one of those backgrounds include pole.
+Unfortunately no, as not one of those backgrounds include pole.
 The pole is a piece of fitness equipment, and therefore should be treated no different than any other designation.
-A person from fitness will not be able to do gymnastics or dance better than the average person unless they have experience in the program.
+A person from any other type of fitness will not be able to do gymnastics or dance better than the average person unless they have experience in the program.
 The understanding of body positions and alignment require movements to be introduced in a general order, to ensure the body can physically progress without injury.
 Levels may be condensed if a student shows signs of rapid progression.